publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch22/m__us_usc_t25_s2005.md

         (2) __Long-term construction and replacement list__

-        In addition to the plan submitted under subsection (c) of this section, the Secretary shall—
+        In addition to the plan submitted under subsection (c), the Secretary shall—

             (A) not later than 18 months after January 8, 2002, establish a long-term construction and replacement list for all Bureau-funded schools;